NnamdiNgwu/ETL_pipeline_with_airflow/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.

 Contact